Rocky Lombardi: Cincinnati Bengals

 On April 27, 2024, Lombardi signed as an undrafted free agent with the Cincinnati Bengals.
-Lombardi was waived on August 23.
+Lombardi was waived by the Bengals on August 23.

 Michigan Panthers

 Lombardi was selected by the Michigan Panthers in the fifth round of the 2024 UFL draft on July 17.
-He signed with the Michigan Panthers on December 23.
+He signed with the Panthers on December 23.

+On January 30, 2026, Lombardi signed to the Negotiation list with the Montreal Alouettes of the Canadian Football League (CFL).

+Dresden Monarchs

+On March 6, 2026, Lombardi signed with the Dresden Monarchs of the German Football League.